jordanos/alfred-web/README.md

 - React testing library (Unit and Integration testing)
 - Playwright (E2E testing)
 - Sentry (Error and performance reporting)
-- Husky (Linting and tests on local every time a commit is made)
+- Husky (Linting and running tests on local environment every time a commit is made)
 - CodeQL (CI for checking code quality and vulnerability)

 ## Features